The Company

 As far back as 1905 Anton Gleissner dedicated himself to this tonewood, setting up a tonewood business in the violin makers city of Schönbach.
 In 1933 his son Andreas Gleissner took over the firm, which had an excellent fame with stringed and plucked string instrument makers.

 In 1953 the Andreas Gleissner Company came to Bubenreuth passing by Eltersdorf.
-Today Manfred and Stefan Gleissner represent the third and fourth generation running the company.
+Since 1965 Manfred Gleissner continued running the business for more than four decades.

 Experiences and special knowledge concerning purchase, processing and storage that have been gathered for generations, as well as the use of modern technology are the basis for the constantly high quality of the tonewood from the house of Gleissner.